 QoL TL;DR: Some of the most requested QoL changes are here, and more are coming.
 The ability to equip multiple emotes is coming in May, PC public chat and fireteam member indicators on the map arrived in February.
 More changes are coming to the Companion App to give you more power on the fly.

 Okay, let’s move on to the game modes.

-There are many changes coming to the crucible, but of course, weapon and class changes will have a heavy effect on crucible gameplay.
-See the “Weapons Changes”, and “Class Changes” sections above for full details.
+There are many changes coming to the crucible, but of course, sandbox changes will have a heavy effect on crucible gameplay.
+See the “Weapons Changes”, and “Sandbox Changes” sections above for full details.

 If you don’t want to scroll up, here are the highlights for the crucible:

 - Arcstrider/Dawnblade buffs